 If you’re just looking to stay up-to-date on the real estate industry and sharpen your skills to become a better agent, try attending online webinars to give you a competitive edge.
-HomeSmart International’s business builder webinar series will equip you with the tools and knowledge you need to build a successful brand and business no matter where you are in your real estate journey.
+HomeSmart’s business builder webinar series will equip you with the tools and knowledge you need to build a successful brand and business no matter where you are in your real estate journey.
 Industry experts speak on a variety of topics, from digital marketing to winning every listing, so there’s something for everyone to learn.
-If you need something you can listen to while cleaning up the house or getting ready in the morning, get some quick real estate tips by tuning into a podcast, like HomeSmart’s Real State Podcast.
+If you need something you can listen to while cleaning up the house or getting ready in the morning, get some quick real estate tips by tuning into a podcast, like HomeSmart’s The Real State Podcast.

 2) Spruce Up Your Marketing

 No matter how you want to brand yourself, don’t forget that how your marketing looks is just as important as what it says.
-HomeSmart agents have access to the Marketing Design Center, which helps them establish a professional brand presence with access to hundreds of templates to improve the look of their graphics.
+HomeSmart agents have access to the Marketing Design Center, which helps them establish a professional brand presence with access to hundreds of templates to improve the look of their assets.
 However you choose to present your marketing materials, make sure that they speak to the type of agent you want to be.

 3) Show Your Clients That You Care

 One of the best ways to invest in your real estate business is to invest in your clients.
 By making the home journey less stressful for your current clients, they’ll remember you, spread the word, and open the door to future business.

 One way to serve your clients and connect with buyers and sellers from wherever they are is to engage in virtual open houses and showings.
 Designed to offer flexibility and maximize time, virtual open houses and showings can be the perfect way to move your buyers and sellers forward in the process.
 Simple and effective, all you or your clients will need to get started is a smartphone and access to virtual meeting software, like Zoom.